peter28data/Tableau/README.md

 ---

-The second largest contributor, Switzerland, at 110.7B in revenue from two companies.
+Switzerland, the second largest contributor, at 110.7B in revenue from two companies.

 ---